striezel/plotly-node-export-server/readme.md

 ## Usage

-To generate a PNG file of a Plotly plot, just send an HTTP POST request to the running Node.js server on <http://localhost:3000/> containing the data for the plot as JSON in its body.
+To generate a SVG file of a Plotly plot, just send an HTTP POST request to the running Node.js server on <http://localhost:3000/> containing the data for the plot as JSON in its body.